checkly/terraform-provider-checkly/docs/guides/getting-started.md

 }
 ```

-2. To use the provider with your Checkly account, you will need an API Key for the account.
-Go to the [Account Settings: API Keys page](https://app.checklyhq.com/account/api-keys) and click 'Create API Key'.
+2. To use the provider with your Checkly account, you will need an API Key for your Checkly user.
+Go to the [User Settings: API Keys page](https://app.checklyhq.com/settings/user/api-keys) and click 'Create API Key'.
 Get your api key and add it to your env `export TF_VAR_checkly_api_key=XXXXXX`

 3. Run `terraform providers`.
 The Checkly plugin should be listed.